 A crossword puzzle a day keeps the doctors away

 There is a grand list of contenders waiting to tease your brain.
 Online you can visit several websites to assess and train your cognitive skills with crossword puzzles, memory games, math exercises and other activities such as Lumosity, Cognifit, Mentem.
 However, if you are on a digital detox diet you might prefer sharping your mind with the help of magazines like Puzzler (the puzzle lover’s favourite for over 40 years) in which you can choose from a whopping selection of over 60 games in every issue from classic word searches to fun teasers.
-In case you want to work out the words and solve the puzzle cracking mysterious codes, Codebreakers might be the answer.
+In case you want to work out the words and solve the puzzle by cracking mysterious codes, Codebreakers might be the answer.
 The magazine includes fiendishly addictive puzzles in which every letter in a typical crossword grid has been replaced by a number between 1 and 26.
 You can either work out the words to crack the code and solve the puzzle or try the terrific ‘Guest Puzzle’ and a selection of cryptograms.